 The Equal Employment Opportunity Commission (EEOC) has defined National Origin Discrimination as treating someone less favorably because he or she is from a particular place, because of his or her ethnicity or accent, or because it is believed that he or she has a particular ethnic background.
 National origin discrimination also means treating someone less favorably at work because of marriage or other association with someone of a particular nationality.

 The best way to fight back against growing intolerance is to stand up and challenge discriminatory actions.
 Not only are many forms of discrimination illegal under federal law, retaliation against employees for complaining about discrimination is also prohibited.
 If you believe you have been targeted at work based on your national origin, race or religion and have suffered discrimination, we can help.

-Please contact our experienced Atlanta anti-discrimination lawyers at once for an immediate, confidential consultation.
-For more information, please contact Buckley Beal, LLP.
+Please contact our experienced Atlanta anti-discrimination lawyers at once for an immediate, confidential case evaluation.
+For more information, please contact Buckley Beal LLP.